How much can I save in a year?

 As mentioned, if you’re looking to save a more substantial amount, opening a savings account is a necessary step towards keeping your money secure.
 So, if you’re wondering exactly how to open a savings account, we’ve got some tips to get you started.

 You can usually apply for a savings account online, in person, or over the phone, and the process is quick and simple.
-For the application form, you’ll need formal identification (such as a driving licence or a passport), and you may also need proof of address, which can be provided in the form of a bank statement or a tax document.
+For the application form, you’ll need formal identification – such as a driving licence or a passport– and you may also need proof of address, which can be provided in the form of a bank statement or a tax document.

 What type of savings account should I open?

 Although the process of opening an account is simple, you’ll want to take care when settling on a specific bank.
-First, you should assess your savings goals and clarify whether you have short-term or long-term objectives.
+First, you should assess your savings goals and work out whether you have short-term or long-term objectives.
 Then, you’ll want to compare interest rates and choose a bank that will allow you to maximise your savings and see growth.

 How to maximise your savings